SamChevalier/samchevalier.github.io/questions.md

 ---
-title: dragons :dragon:
+title: Dragons
 layout: default
 ---
 {% include mathjax-config.html %}

+# Here be dragons.

-# A running blog of questions.
+A running blog of research questions.
 Established 10/25.

 * Some questions are mathematical
 * Some are pseudomathematical
-* All posts end with a specific research question.
+* All have some research value

-> My thinking: if I write down a sufficiently large number of research questions, eventually, a good one [**must** eventually emerge](https://en.wikipedia.org/wiki/Infinite_monkey_theorem).
+> My thinking is this: if I write down a sufficiently large number of research questions, a good one [**must** eventually emerge](https://en.wikipedia.org/wiki/Infinite_monkey_theorem).

 ***